armanmoztar/armanmoztar/README.md

 ## Hi there 👋

-My name is Arman and I'm a fourth-year student at the University of British Columbia.
+My name is Arman and I'm a sixth-year student at the University of British Columbia.
 My interests lie in computer science, data science and cloud development.
 Here's a little bit about me:

 - TA'd courses on computer networking and cloud computing